Dillon Serna

-Dillon Paul Serna (born March 25, 1994) is an American professional soccer player who plays as a midfielder for Colorado Rapids 2 in MLS Next Pro.
-He previously played in Major League Soccer for Colorado Rapids and in the USL Championship for Sporting Kansas City II and Colorado Springs Switchbacks.
+Dillon Paul Serna (born March 25, 1994) is an American former professional soccer player who played as a midfielder.
+He spent most of his career in Major League Soccer for Colorado Rapids and in the USL Championship for Sporting Kansas City II and Colorado Springs Switchbacks.

 Career

 Club

 Serna joined the U.S. Soccer Development Academy with the Rapids' academy in 2009.
 After graduating from high school, he played one year of college soccer for the University of Akron, scoring two goals and contributing eight assists.
 He signed with the Rapids as a homegrown player in January 2013.

-Serna made his MLS debut in a 3–0 loss to the Vancouver Whitecaps in the 2013 regular season finale.
+Serna made his MLS debut in a 3–0 loss to Vancouver Whitecaps FC in the 2013 regular season finale.

-Serna scored his first professional and his first MLS goal on April 26, 2014, in a 4–1 loss to the Seattle Sounders.
+Serna scored his first professional and his first MLS goal on April 26, 2014, in a 4–1 loss to Seattle Sounders FC.

 On November 21, 2019, the Rapids announced that Serna was out of contract with the club, but did not announce that they were working on a new contract.
-Serna was included on the Seattle Sounders 2020 preseason training roster as an unsigned player.
+Serna was included on Seattle Sounders FC 2020 preseason training roster as an unsigned player.

 On February 28, 2020, the MLS veteran signed with USL Championship side Sporting Kansas City II.

 Serna signed with USL Championship side Colorado Springs Switchbacks on January 28, 2021.
 His contract option wasn't picked up by the Switchbacks following the 2021 season.

+On April 10, 2024, Serna announced his retirement from playing professional soccer.